-- 1. Tell yourself that you are having a flashback: Learn to recognise what happens to your body when you are having a flashback.
+- Tell yourself that you are having a flashback: Learn to recognise what happens to your body when you are having a flashback.
 Recognise the clues your body gives you just before a flashback happens. - 2.
 Remind yourself that the worst is over: The feelings and sensations you are experiencing now are memories of the past.
-The actual event took place in the past and you survived it. - 3.
-Get grounded and focus on the present: Use all your senses to keep you focused on the here and now.
+The actual event took place in the past and you survived it.

+- 3. Get grounded and focus on the present: Use all your senses to keep you focused on the here and now.
 Look around and notice different colours, objects around you.
-Listen to the different sounds music, people or your own breathing.
-Feel your body, your clothes, the chair or the floor supporting you.
+Listen to the different sounds - music, people, or your own breathing.
+Feel your body, your clothes, the chair, or the floor supporting you.
 Stamp your feet on the ground, so that you know where you are and that you are no longer trapped in a situation you cannot escape from. - 4.
-Breathe: When you are scared it is likely that you may experience shallow breathing or stop breathing altogether.
-As a result your body could react to the lack of oxygen, causing panicky feelings, a pounding heart, pounding in the head, tightness, sweating, faintness and dizziness.
+Breathe: When you are scared it is likely that your breathing may feel short or restricted.
+As a result, your body could react to the lack of oxygen, causing panicky feelings, a fast heart rate, pounding in the head, tightness, sweating, faintness, and dizziness.
 If you breathe deeply some of this panic will stop.
-Put your hand on your stomach and breathe in so that your stomach pushes against your hand and then breathe out so that the stomach goes in.

-- 5. Compare then and now: Remind yourself of where you were then and where you are now.
+Put your hand on your stomach and breathe in so that your stomach pushes against your hand and then breathe out so that the stomach goes in. - 5.
+Compare then and now: Remind yourself of where you were then and where you are now.
 'I was in the sitting room then.
-Now I am in my bed'. - Give vourself some boundaries: Sometimes when you are having a 6. flashback you might lose the sense of where you finish and where the world begins: as if you do not have skin.
-Wrap yourself in a blanket, hold a pillow or go to bed; do anything to help you to feel protected. - 7.
-Tell your friends, partner or relatives about flashbacks; It's important that the people around you know about flashbacks so that they know how to help you.
+Now I am in my bed'. - 6.
+Give yourself some boundaries: Sometimes when you are having a flashback you might lose the sense of where you finish and where the world begins: as if you do not have skin.
+Wrap yourself in a blanket, hold a pillow or go to bed; do anything to help yourself feel protected.
+Some people find a weighted 'gravity' blanket reassuring. - 7.
+Cross brain actions: When we do things that involve both sides of our brain, we can start to process memories and emotions more effectively and begin to think better.
+Give yourself a 'butterfly hug' by crossing both arms across your chest, squeeze each arm with your hands, tap each arm/ shoulder, or place your hands on your thighs and tap one thigh then the other.

+- 8. Tell your friends, partner, or relatives about flashbacks: It's important that the people around you know about flashbacks so that they know how to help you.
 You may want someone to be with you during or just after a flashback, or you may prefer to be alone.
-Decide what you find most helpful and let others know. - 8.
+Decide what you find most helpful and let others know. - 9.
 Take time to recover: Flashbacks are very powerful, so give yourself some time afterwards.
 Don't expect yourself to jump into activities right away.
-Take a nap, have a warm bath or take some quiet time.
-Show vourself kindness, gentleness and patience, allow your body some comfort. - Bring your memories into the open: Anyone who understands the 9. effects of rape, sexual assault and childhood sexual abuse can be a valuable resource to helping you heal.
+Take a nap, have a warm bath, or take some quiet time.
+Show yourself kindness, gentleness, and patience, allow your body some comfort. - 10.
+Bring your memories into the open: Anyone who understands the effects of rape, sexual assault and childhood sexual abuse can be a valuable resource to helping you heal.
 If you feel able, it can be helpful to write down the sights, sounds, smells, emotions and sensations from your flashback too.
-Putting it on paper can help to get it out of your mind. - 10.
-Finally, know you are not crazy: You are healing and you're dealing with the normal reactions to a traumatic event.
+Putting it on paper can help to get it out of your mind. - 11.
+Finally, know that your thoughts, feelings and behaviours are all normal: You are healing and you're dealing with your mind and body's reactions to a traumatic event.

-These facts and suggestions have been adapted from:
+This information has been adapted from: